Hive Developer Portal

 - Enable simple, effective UI feedback to users about bandwidth usage and remaining bandwidth

-- Simplify the mental model of what buying additional SP gives users
+- Simplify the mental model of what buying additional HP gives users

 - Reduce or eliminate unstable feedback in current bandwidth system